Cambrians for Change will hold its next meeting at 3 p.m. Sunday, March 30, at Rabobank. Among the topics for discussion are:

-Comment sheets will be available at the meeting, or come prepared with your written thoughts on the subject ahead of time; copies will be sent to the CCSD with your permission and for their consideration.• Discussion related to how effectively the CCSD is operating.
-What are the issues, and how could they be improved upon?
+Comment sheets will be available at the meeting, or come prepared with your written thoughts on the subject ahead of time; copies will be sent to the CCSD with your permission and for their consideration.

 We look forward to having you join us this coming Sunday, to share your concerns and ideas for a better Cambria.